alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 ZeroDivisionError: division by zero
 ```

+This is meant to help us debug a broken program -- if something goes wrong, it gives us a clue about where the problem is.
 The stack trace tells us what code was executing when the exception was thrown, including the filename, line number and line of code.
-This information is provided for debugging purposes -- if your program goes wrong, you've got a clue about where the problem is.

-Normally this information is printed to stderr for a human to read, but if we could capture it we could use it to build our ```Trues()``` function.
+Normally this information is printed to stderr for a human to read, but if we could capture it, we could use it to build our ```Trues()``` function.
 Handily, the Python standard library includes a [traceback module](https://docs.python.org/3/library/traceback.html) for doing just this.
 We can get the current stack trace by calling [`extract_stack()`](https://docs.python.org/3/library/traceback.html#traceback.extract_stack).

-Normally this would tell us what was happening just before an exception; here we can use it to work out where a function is being called from.
+Normally stack traces are used in the context of error handling, but there's no reason you can't look at them elsewhere -- for example, if you wanted to work out where a function was being called from.

 Observe: